chr15m/hoc-2024/slides/slides.md

 <!--

-PRE: big terminal font, `npm run dev`, presenter mode
+PRE: big terminal/gvim font, `cd slides && npm run dev`, presenter mode

 Hey, thanks for coming to the workshop today.
 My name is Chris and today we are going to look at full-stack